KewJS/earth-hack-2019-repo-guide/README.md

    - member 2
    - member 3

+   ## Technologies/Software/Libraries Used
+   - Python
+   - Tensorflow
+   - MyAwesomeLibrary

    ## How to run your code/app/system

    ## Link to your application
    ```
 5. Push your code to your repository and send the link together with your team name to `lkp` in the `earth-hack` Slack group.

+## License
+The hack is governed by Creative Commons, CC BY.
+You can:
+- Copy
+- Adapt or Modify
+- Redistribute (Publish, Display, Publicly Perform or Communicate the Work
+- License to others

+We encourage open, collaborative+competitive discussions.
+Organizers are not liable for any claims with regards to IP from this event.
+Works will be posted in GitHub.

 ## Notes:
 1. Git Installation: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git